 While the 0.75-mile Piratebush Loop interpretive trail affords a relatively level and easy hiking opportunity, the main loop trail affords a strenuous 3.8-mile hike with over 500 feet of vertical drop and return climb.
 Stone stairs, scenic vistas, fire ecology, and outstanding looks at Table Mountain pine woodlands make the Poor Mountain Trail a great recreational resource.

 Hiking the loop in a counter-clockwise direction provides the easiest hike.
 Hike in a clockwise direction if you want more of a challenge.

 The park includes a 5-mile trail system with moderate to strenuous levels of difficulty.
 The main feature of the park is a 2-mile trail to Read Mountain’s summit, known as Buzzards Rock.
 The view from the top is one of the best in the Roanoke Region.

 The hike is about 3 miles long.
 From the camp office, walk up the road past the swimming pool, the retreat center, and the pond.
-After about ½ mile pass an old barn and then cross over a bridge.
 Continue along the dirt road until you come to a sign indicating “Falls.”
 Follow the trail to the falls crossing the creek three times before reaching the falls.
 The trail is marked with white blazes.